 There are 5 steps to certification.
-To maintain your certification you must maintain your compliance and every five years go through the accreditation process again to be reaccredited.
+To maintain your certification you must maintain your compliance and every four years go through the certification process again to be rectified.

-Procedures for each step of the accreditation process is available in the Applicant Guide to Certification.
+Procedures for each step of the certification process is available in the Applicant Guide to Certification.

 Step 1: Subscription

-Applicant programs will subscribe as the first step to the certification process.
-Subscribing provides a US&R Resource access to the Program Assessment Tool and other services.
-An EMAP subscription is valid for one calendar year and is renewable for a 5% discound if received 30-days before subscription expires.
-Subscribing does not commit a program to seek certification; but does allow a program to complete their self-assessment.
+US&R Resources will subscribe as the first step to the certification process.
+Subscribing provides a US&R Resource access to the PowerDMS and PowerStandards Tool and other services.
+An EMAP subscription is valid for one calendar year.
+Subscribing does not commit a US&R Resource to seek certification; but does allow a US&R Resource to complete their self-assessment.

 The subscription package consists of the following:

 - Access to PowerStandards Tool and complimentary webinar/training on the utilization for one calendar year;

 - Assistance in providing information to aid presentations to executive and/or elected leadership;

 - Document peer-reviews of self-assessment (two standard areas) that culminate in a report to the Applicant US&R Resource;

 - Unlimited access to model practices and plans; and